RAF Kirkistown

 Royal Air Force Kirkistown or more simply RAF Kirkistown is a former Royal Air Force satellite station located 6.3 mi of Ballyhalbert, County Down, Northern Ireland.

 It was a satellite to the RAF Fighter Command airfield at Ballyhalbert on the Ards Peninsula.

+In 1945, Ballyhalbert Airfield was designated a Royal Naval Air Station, commissioned as HMS Corncrake, and Kirkistown Airfield was commissioned as HMS Corncrake II.

 History

 RAF Ballyhalbert opened officially on 28 June 1941 and the Kirkistown satellite airfield opened in July 1941.
 On 22 January 1942, No. 504 Squadron RAF moved to Kirkistown.
-In 1945, Ballyhalbert Airfield was designated a Royal Naval Air Station as "H.M.S.
-Corncrake", and Kirkistown Airfield was known as "H.M.S.
-Corncrake II".

 The following units were here at some point: